Installation

 By default, interacting with most WHAD-compatible devices require root permissions.

-To allow a normal user to interact with them, a simple tool named winstall
+To allow a normal user to interact with them, a simple tool named winstall is included in whad.

 It can automatically install rules & configure permissions for the supported devices.